cloudcake/laravel-sanity/docs/README.md

     class SanityEventSubscriber extends SanitySubscriber;
     {
-        // Listeners discussed in the next section
+        // Event handlers discussed in the next section }
-    }

 ### Create subscriber event handlers

 Next we need to setup our subscriber to listen for events.
-Sanity fires off events based off of the runner (test) name and its state (`success` or `failure`).
+Sanity fires off events based off of the runner name and its state.
 If the method does not exist on your subscriber, it simply does not fire the event.

-For example, let's assume we have a runner named **UnitTest**, once the UnitTest runner has completed with success, Sanity will look for an event named on**UnitTest**Success, or for a failure it will look for an event named on**UnitTest**Failure, so we need to define these event methods:
+For example, let's assume we have a runner named **UnitTest**, once the UnitTest runner has finished with success, Sanity will look for an event named on**UnitTest**Success, or on a failure it will look for an event named on**UnitTest**Failure, so we need to define these event methods:

     <?php